<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 South Indian Road River Area

-The South Indian Road River area is growing despite some of the inhibited access to highways.
-Over the past years, planned communities were built on farmland.
-The expansion includes new construction single family homes.
+The South Indian Road River area is growing despite some inhibited highway access.
+Over the past years, home builders have erected planned communities on farmland.
+The expansion includes new construction of single family homes.

 Portsmouth Virginia